Aki0x137/Obsidian-Backups/Distributed-Systems-Cohort/Thinking Concurrency.md

 Example: https://vaibhaw-vipul.medium.com/matrix-multiplication-optimizing-the-code-from-6-hours-to-1-sec-70889d33dcfa

 ## Concurrency v/s Parallelism
+**Concurrency** focuses on managing multiple tasks that can potentially run at the same time, even if they share processing power (like multitasking on a single CPU).
+**Parallelism** explicitly utilizes multiple processors or cores to execute tasks truly simultaneously.
 TODO: Watch Rob Pike's video on same and write summarisation here

 # Mutual Exclusion